Aquafina-water-bottle/jp-mining-note/docs/docs/jpresources.md

 ## How-To: Running with Python

+!!! warning
+    If you use the Python script as is within the repository without copying it to a different directory, this script will be updated every time you update the repository.

+    It's always good practice to not blindly run people's code on your computer.
+    Make sure you [trust the code](https://github.com/Aquafina-water-bottle/jp-mining-note/blob/master/tools/hotkey.py), and double check after update!

 If you don't want to use ShareX, or you are not using Windows, you can simply run a python script with command line.